christran85-cyber/enterprise-security-operations-lab/README.md

 TraceEnable Off
 ```

-These settings reduced unnecessary information exposure and disabled HTTP functionality that was not required by the lab web server.
+These settings were used to reduce unnecessary information disclosure and disable HTTP functionality that was not required by the lab web server.

----

 ### ServerTokens Prod